June means Pride on Cape Cod! The region, including Nantucket, Martha’s Vineyard, Plymouth, and the Cape, has lots of great events to celebrate the

 The town grew and changed, remaining unique throughout the years.
 The 1840’s brought Portuguese fishing families from the Azores.
 The arrival of the railroad also brought tourists to Provincetown.
 When the Portuguese men were off fishing, their wives rented out spare rooms to visitors, including many single men who enjoyed the freedom of this unique little community, returning year after year.
 Beginning just before the 1920’s the town became home to a thriving community of artists, playwrights, and other creative minds.
 The isolation of the community, far removed, allowed inhibitions to be shed, and visitors to be their authentic selves.

 The community and its reputation as a refuge for LGBTQ+ visitors have only grown over time, making it a perfect place to celebrate Pride on Cape Cod year-round.
 Members of the LGBTQ+ community have made Ptown their year-round home, while others flock to the region as visitors each summer.

-This year, tens of thousands celebrated Pride on Cape Cod with the 5th annual event put on by the Provincetown Business Guild.
-Be sure to mark your calendars for next year’s Provincetown Pride from June 2-4, 2023!
-And even if you’ve missed the month for Pride on Cape Cod, Provincetown has tons of LGBTQ+ events year-round.
+This year, tens of thousands will celebrate Pride on Cape Cod with the 6th annual event put on by the Provincetown Business Guild.
+Be sure to mark your calendars for Provincetown Pride from June 2-4, 2023!
+If you miss the month for Pride on Cape Cod, Provincetown has tons of other LGBTQ+ events year-round.

 Pride on Cape Cod: Other events

-Be sure to check out our events calendar for more fun events, and Happy Pride on Cape Cod!
+Be sure to check out more June Events or our events calendar for more fun happenings on the Cape and islands.
+Happy Pride on Cape Cod!